-The loss of farmland either through development or through abandonment is a concern for the and appropriate, the loss of prime agricultural lands and family owned and operated farms is disconcerting due to the potential economic impact, loss of future farming opportunities, and a loss of historic development pattern and character.
-Though the loss of farm land to abandonment does not necessarily result in the loss of open space or the potential for future farming opportunities, it does result in underutilization of an existing resource, which in many cases has taken decades of investment in both time and money to develop.
+The loss of farmland either through development or through abandonment is a concern for the Decatur-Hamilton Community.
+Though conversion of some land to non-agricultural activities is expected and appropriate, the loss of prime agricultural lands and family owned and operated farms is disconcerting due to the potential economic impact, loss of future farming opportunities, and a loss of historic development pattern and character.
+Though the loss of farmland to abandonment does not necessarily result in the loss of open space or the potential for future farming opportunities, it does result in underutilization of an existing resource, which in many cases has taken decades of investment in both time and money to develop.